OpenResearchInstitute/interlocutor/opulent_voice_protocol.md

 ### 1.1 Protocol Goals

 **Primary Objectives:**
 - Deliver high-fidelity voice quality surpassing existing amateur digital voice modes.
-OPV has a minimum of 16 kbps OPUS vs 3.2 kbps CODEC2 vs 3.4 kbps AMBE.
+OPV has a minimum of 16 kbps Opus vs 3.2 kbps Codec 2 vs 3.4 kbps AMBE.
+See https://en.wikipedia.org/wiki/Codec_2 for a description of Codec 2 and https://en.wikipedia.org/wiki/Multi-Band_Excitation for a description of AMBE.
 - Seamlessly integrate multiple data types (voice, text, files, control) in a single protocol.
 No more switching to a clunky second packet mode for data.
 - Provide robust error correction and interference resilience using modern digital communications techniques.
 - Enable remote operation.